 Tour is available at 12noon everyday as follows:

-- Multilingual (English, Spanish, French, German): everyday except Sunday
+- Multilingual (English, Spanish, French, German, Italian): everyday except Sunday

 For the visit of the Basilica, suitable clothes are requested.
 Due to security reasons, sacks, bags or knapsacks are not allowed inside.
 Visit during liturgical celebrations is not permitted.